spences10/twitter-bot-playground/README.md

 ```

 Get friendship status this is useful for following new followers, this will give us the relation of a specific user

+Run through your followers list and follow back any users that do not have the `following` connection.

 ```javascript
 bot.get('friendships/lookup', {